elasticio/recipes/amazon_to_billomat/description.md

-Creates a new Billomat invoice for each new shipped Amazon Marketplace order as well as creates and updates Amazon Merchent customers in Billomat.
+Creates a new Billomat invoice for each new shipped Amazon Marketplace order as well as creates and updates Amazon Merchant customers in Billomat.